TSSchaef/Compiler/README.md

  * User-defined structs
  * Struct member selection

 Mode 4 requires an infile and will perform lexical analysis, parsing, and type checking on it.
 It will output the type of all expressions to a .types file.
-Supported features for the parser include:
+Supported features for the typechecker include:

  * Literals
  * Identifiers (global variables, local variables,